hkdb/otui/README.md

 ## 📦 Installation

-Paste the following into your terminal:
+For Linux, Mac, or FreeBSD, paste the following into your terminal:

 ```
 curl -sL https://hkdb.github.io/otui/get.sh | bash